benchristian88/CatWheel/README.md

 I also added another sensor that gives a Yes or No to there being activity.  eg. it shows Yes when the wheel is in use.
 I found this easier to use for Automations.

+There are a few other settings in the code that deal with things like spin up time of the wheel.
+When Coco first gets on, and starts running, there you want to wait for few revolutions till you start working out the speed.
+The skip_initial waits for three pulses before starting to work it out.
+The Delta filter and the timeout 10s work together to stop recording when the wheel slows to zero.
+Otherwise the ESP will keep thinking its just going really slow, and be waiting for the next reading.
+This way after 10 seconds of no activity, it shuts down.

 ### ESP Sensors
-These are the ESP Home sensors that I added to the ESP Yaml for your device you created.
+These are the ESP Home sensors that I added to the ESP Yaml.
+Full ESPHome code in the files.
 ```
 sensor:
   - platform: pulse_meter